Autism Speaks: Research

-Autism Speaks funds the Autism Genetic Resource Exchange (AGRE), a DNA repository and family registry of genotypic and phenotypic information that is available to autism researchers worldwide.
-The AGRE was established in the 1990s by a predecessor organization, Cure Autism Now.
+Autism Speaks and the National Institute of Mental Health fund the Autism Genetic Resource Exchange (AGRE), a nonprofit DNA repository and family registry of genotypic and phenotypic information that is available to autism researchers worldwide.
+AGRE was established in the late 1990s by researchers and the National Institutes of Health in collaboration with CAN.

-Autism Speaks funds the Autism Tissue Program, a network of researchers that manages and distributes brain tissues donated for autism research.
-These donations are rare and are a vital component of research into the causes of autism.
+Autism Speaks previously funded the Autism Tissue Program, a network of researchers that managed and distributed brain tissues collected post-mortem from autistic people and their family members.
+Such donations are rare and a vital component of research into the causes of autism.
+In 2014, all functions of the Autism Tissue Program were rolled over into Autism BrainNet, which is jointly funded by Autism Speaks and the Simons Foundation.

 Autism Speaks supports the Clinical Trials Network, which focuses on new pharmacological treatments.
 It also supports the Toddler Treatment Network, which develops new interventions for infants and toddlers.

-Autism Speaks believes that vaccines have been shown to be safe for most children, and are important for preventing serious diseases such as measles and mumps.
-It recognizes that some individuals may have adverse reactions, or respond poorly, to vaccines, and advocates research into identifying any subgroups of such individuals and mechanisms behind any such reactions.
-This has strained relations between the Wrights and their daughter Katie, the mother of an autistic boy.
-Katie believes her son's autism was caused by thiomersal, a preservative that was formerly common in children's vaccines in the United States; no major scientific studies have confirmed this hypothesis.

 Since June 2014, Autism Speaks has partnered with Google on a project called Mssng (pronounced "missing").
 Previously known as The Autism Speaks Ten Thousand Genomes Program (AUT10K), it is an open source research platform for autism that aims to collect and study the DNA of 10,000 families that have been affected by autism.
 The goal is to create the world's largest database of sequenced genomic information of autism run on Google's cloud-based genome database, Google Genomics.
-In December 2014, the pair announced a launch that will allow worldwide access to the research for further collaboration and genome analysis.
+In December 2014, the pair announced they would allow worldwide access to the research for further collaboration and genome analysis.
+Autism Speaks' other partners on the project include The Hospital for Sick Children and DNAStack.
+Mssng has been criticized by some autistic individuals and advocates for using a title that implies autistic people are incomplete, excluding the autistic community from the decision-making process, and spending money on research unlikely to have any impact on the lives of autistic people in the near future.
+Some autistic individuals and advocates have also labeled the project eugenic and claimed its primary goal is to develop a cure or prenatal test for autism.
+In 2021, Tom Frazier (then Autism Speaks' chief science officer) disputed those characterizations and stated, "The project really is about actually trying to understand the biology of people with autism so that we can identify the kinds of interventions and supports that they might need."